eddmann/eddmann.github.io/_posts/2018/2018-06-15-mince-pie-challenge-setting-up-the-serverless-framework-with-docker-webpack-and-babel.md

 layout: post
 title: 'Mince Pie Challenge: Setting up the Serverless Framework with Docker, Webpack and Babel'
 meta: 'Learn how to set up the Serverless Framework with Docker, Webpack and Babel for building robust AWS Lambda functions as part of the Mince Pie Challenge.'
-tags: serverless docker webpack babel lambda
+tags: serverless docker webpack babel lambda mince-pie-challenge
 ---

 Now that we have spent some time working out how the API is going to look, we can move on to building it!